swillardson/academic-kickstart/content/authors/admin/_index.md

 ---

-I am currently as Assistant Professor in the Department of Political Science and International Relations at [Nazarbayev University](https://ssh.nu.edu.kz/departments/department-of-political-science-and-international-relations/about/).
+I am currently as Assistant Professor in the Department of Government at [Stephen F. Austin State University](http://www.sfasu.edu/academics/colleges/liberal-applied-arts/government).
+I was previously an Assistant Professor in the Department of Political Science and International Relations at [Nazarbayev University](https://ssh.nu.edu.kz/departments/department-of-political-science-and-international-relations/about/).

 I earned my PhD in Political Science from the University of Iowa with major fields in International Relations and Comparative Politics and a minor field in Political Methodology in 2013.
 I research the foreign policy of arms with a focus on their role in shaping the relations between states.
 Before entering graduate school I was an enlisted soldier in the Utah Army National Guard.
 I was a Russian linguist and counterintelligence agent and served two combat tours in Iraq (2003-04 and 2007-08).
 I completed my enlisted service after 9 years and held the rank of Staff Sergeant.